Juan Soto

-Juan José Soto Pacheco (born October 25, 1998) is a Dominican professional baseball outfielder for the San Diego Padres of Major League Baseball (MLB).
-He has previously played in MLB for the Washington Nationals.
+Juan José Soto Pacheco (born October 25, 1998) is a Dominican professional baseball outfielder for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Washington Nationals, San Diego Padres, and New York Yankees.
+Soto is a six-time Silver Slugger Award winner and four-time All-Star.

 Soto signed with the Nationals as an international free agent in 2015.
 He made his MLB debut in 2018 and was the runner-up for the NL Rookie of the Year Award.
-In 2019, he was a key part of the Nationals' first World Series championship.
+In 2019, he played a key part in the Nationals' first World Series championship, earning him the Babe Ruth Award.
 In 2020, he won the National League batting title with a .351 average.
-He won the Silver Slugger Award in 2020 and 2021 and was an All-Star in 2021 and 2022.
+After being traded to the Padres at the 2022 trade deadline, Soto was dealt to the Yankees following the 2023 season.
+In his lone season with the team, he reached the 2024 World Series and finished third in AL MVP voting.
+After becoming a free agent for the first time in his career, Soto signed a 15-year, $765 million contract with the Mets in the offseason, the largest contract in professional sports history.

+Soto is renowned for his exceptional plate discipline and known for his unique batter's box movements, dubbed the "Soto Shuffle."

 Early life

-Soto was born in Santo Domingo, Dominican Republic, to Juan Soto, Sr. and Belkis Pacheco.
-He has an older sister and younger brother.
-His younger brother, Elian, is a third baseman and outfielder who has a verbal agreement to sign with the Nationals organization as an international free agent once he is eligible in January 2023.
-His father, a salesman, was a catcher in a local men's league and encouraged his son to make baseball his passion.
+Soto was born on October 25, 1998, to Juan Soto Sr. and Belkis Pacheco.
+He has an older sister and a younger brother, Elian, who signed with the Nationals as an international free agent once he became eligible in January 2023.
+His father was a salesman and a catcher in a local men's league and encouraged his sons to make baseball their passion.